 The key components of such a system include:

-- A blockchain of commit hashes.
+- A blockchain of contribution metadata, such as commits.

 - A permissionless network initially running on proof-of-work8.